 Take our responsibility to work with parents seriously and appreciate that it is a partnership with them.
 We will involve parents in all stages to support both the bullied child and the bully.

 Use curricular approaches to bullying using a variety of media.
-Within the curriculum the school will raise the awareness of the nature of bullying through inclusion in PSHE and SEAL, and subject areas, as appropriate, in an attempt to eradicate such behaviour.
+Within the curriculum the school will raise the awareness of the nature of bullying through inclusion in PSHE and subject areas, as appropriate, in an attempt to eradicate such behaviour.

 Deal with issues in assemblies.